rerun-io/rerun-docs/docs/howto/notebook.md

 ## Sharing your notebook

-Because the embedded Rerun viewer in the notebook is just an embedded HTML snippet it also works with tools like nbconvert.
+Because the Rerun viewer in the notebook is just an embedded HTML snippet it also works with tools like nbconvert.

-For example, you can convert the notebook to HTML using the following command:
+You can convert the notebook to HTML using the following command:
 ```
-jupyter nbconvert --to=html --ExecutePreprocessor.enabled=True examples/python/notebook/cube.ipynb
+$ jupyter nbconvert --to=html --ExecutePreprocessor.enabled=True examples/python/notebook/cube.ipynb
 ```

-This will create a new file `cube.html` that could be hosted on any static web server such as gh-pages.
+This will create a new file `cube.html` that can be hosted on any static web server.

 ## Limitations

-While convenient, the approach of fully inlining an RRD file as an HTML snippet has some drawbacks.
-In particular, it results in a very large HTML file that is not very efficient for sharing.
+Although convenient, the approach of fully inlining an RRD file as an HTML snippet has some drawbacks.
+In particular, it is not suited to large RRD files.
+The RRD file is embedded as a base64 encoded string which can result in a very large HTML file.
+This can cause problems in some browsers.
+If you want to share large datasets, we recommend using the `save()` API to create a separate file and hosting it as a separate standalone asset.

 ## Future Work

 We are actively working on improving the notebook experience and welcome any feedback or suggestions.
-The ongoing roadmap is being tracked in [GitHub issue #1815](https://github.com/rerun-io/rerun/issues/1815)
+The ongoing roadmap is being tracked in [GitHub issue #1815](https://github.com/rerun-io/rerun/issues/1815).